DOI-ONRR/blog-nrrd/src/pages/troubleshooting/index.md

 ![Screenshot of the redesigned Contact Us page.
 Shows a company name search box, category and subcategory filter drop-downs, and a paginated list of contacts in accordions.
 Each accordion shows the topic, primary contact name, primary contact email, and primary contact phone with closed sections for additional contacts and supervisor.](./DesignFirstPass.png)

 ## What did the larger group of stakeholders have to say?
-**Cody:** I work in the Reference and Reporting Management (RRM) team.
+**Cody:** I work on the Reference and Reporting Management (RRM) team.
 We are on the frontlines—many times a day we interact with internal and external customers looking for help with leases and agreements.
 Usually, we can answer the customer’s question on the spot.
 However, there are times when the question should be directed to a different group or person.
 For example, I am not confident answering an operator’s question about royalty rates on geothermal leases.
 Additionally, many of my colleagues may not be comfortable answering questions about injection fees on gas storage agreements—but I am happy to answer those questions.

 The revamp of the Contacts page will provide internal and external customers a quick way to find the expert they need.
 We’ve decided to take it a step further with the Troubleshooting Guide.
 After surveying RRM and Accounts Receivable (another group that interacts with customers daily), we produced a list of common issues that can be easily remedied.
 If the customer can find the answer to their question online, we can save them (and ourselves) valuable time.